 Timber production can impact the rights of indigenous people and local communities through loss of land and timber rights and reduction of access to resources, especially in places where government controls are insufficient.
-Manufacturers should have third-party verification embedded in their sourcing policies for paper to protect indigenous and community rights within forestry operations, where applicable.
+Manufacturers should have third-party verification embedded in their sourcing policies for wood, paper, and pulp-based products, to protect indigenous and community rights within forestry operations, where applicable.
 Audits should be performed where needed and audit results should be made available to the public.